alabou/bcp-006-02/docs/NMOS With H.264.md

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)

-  A Sender operating in strict-Flow mode MUST set the `parameter_sets_flow_mode` attribute to `strict` and if operating in static-Flow mode it MUST set the `parameter_sets_flow_mode` attribute to `static`.
+  A Sender operating in strict-Flow mode MUST set the `parameter_sets_flow_mode` attribute to `strict` or if operating in static-Flow mode it MUST set the `parameter_sets_flow_mode` attribute to `static`.
 Otherwise it MAY omit or set the `parameter_sets_flow_mode` attribute to `dynamic`.
 If unspecified the default value is `dynamic`.
 See the "Parameter Sets" section for more details.

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)

   A Sender operating with out-of-band parameter sets MUST set the `parameter_sets_transport_mode` attribute to either `out_of_band` or `in_and_out_of_band`.
 Otherwise it MAY omit or set the `parameter_sets_transport_mode` attribute to `in_band`.
 If unspecified the default value is `in_band`.
 See the "Parameter Sets" section for more details.

-The H.264 encoder associated with a Sender MUST produces an H.264 bitstream that is compliant with the `profile-level-id` explicitely or implicitely declared in the stream's associated SDP transport file or the members profile_idc, level_idc and constraint_set\<N\>_flag of the AVC_video_descriptor of an MPEG2-TS transport stream.

   An example Sender resource is provided in the [Examples](../examples/).

 ##### SDP format-specific parameters

-This section applies to a Sender with RTP transport directly associated to an H.264 Flow through the Sender's `flow_id` attribute.
+This section applies to a Sender with RTP transport directly associated with an H.264 Flow through the Sender's `flow_id` attribute.

 Informative note: When an H.264 Flow is not directly associated with a Sender but with another Flow through the Flow's parents attribute, it does not have to provide format-specific attributes in the form of an SDP transport file.
 A Sender has such requirement only for the Flow directly associated with it.